tweedge/unique-local-ipv6/README.md

 This is a success story in digital preservation - even without my interaction.
 Keeping the logic clientside, maintaining a fairly lean list of dependencies, and avoiding UI/UX destroying crapware made this site usable even within the Wayback Machine.
 Even though this site was (and is) liable to disappear because it has a single owner who will eventually move on from the project or die, its days of being used to help people are not necessarily over.

 As part of this restoration, I cleaned up, slapped on a favicon, deployed the site to S3/CloudFront, and rewrote the FAQ with more questions that I came across (or felt others might) when deploying IPv6 ULAs.
 Just about good as new.
 I hope this site can now help you as it helped me, and it will be available for the forseeable future at [https://unique-local-ipv6.com/](https://unique-local-ipv6.com/).

+For any corrections, missing content, or corrections, please feel free to file [a new issue here](https://github.com/tweedge/unique-local-ipv6/issues).
+Thanks!